IQ404/study-notes/README.md

   By far, I think, for each mesh loaded, `Vertices` is a `std::vector` that contains all the vertices to draw the mesh such that every three consecutive vertices in `Vertices` form a `f`ace (triangle) specified in the `.obj` file.

+  ❓ This right now can contain duplicated vertices.
+Are there any ways to obtain a set of unique vertices and a corresponding set of indices for drawing the mesh?

 One plausible scaffolding is as follows:

 ```cpp